|Distance||440 miles (710 km)|

 There’s also a floating houseboat museum, the Woonboots Museum, and on Saturdays you can visit the huge open-air market spread out along Lindengracht.
 For open-air experiences in nature, head to Vondelpark, which has about 120 acres of green space, walking paths, ponds, flower gardens and kids’ playgrounds.
 You can also visit Hortus Botanicus Amsterdam, a vast botanical garden created in 1638.
 The central tourist area is Dam Square, where you’ll find the Dutch Madame Tussauds and the WWII National Memorial Statue.

-Travel between Glasgow, United Kingdom and Amsterdam, Netherlands is: Partially open.
+Travel between Glasgow, United Kingdom and Amsterdam, Netherlands is: Fully open.

 Conditions of entry into Netherlands: